 A more advanced wine taster would seek out the varietal fingerprints of the grape.
 E.g., Sauvignon Blanc is herbaceous with a green bell pepper aroma.
 A Cabernet Sauvignon will have a cedar note in the aroma.
 A Pinot Noir will have flavors similar to roses petals.
 This process is covered in the better sommelier courses.

 The secondary aroma is harder to detect and comes from fermentation and winemaking.
 They can include familiar smells such as fresh bread from the yeast.
 In contrast, in white wines such as chardonnay, which have been through a second malolactic fermentation, you may detect buttery and caramel notes.
-It also includes flavors derived from oak barrels, which include vanilla, clove, coconut, and cinnamon.
+It also includes flavors derived from oak barrels, including vanilla, clove, coconut, and cinnamon.

 Tertiary Aromas come from aging the wine in both barrel and bottle and are often described as bouquets rather than aromas.
 They include blanched almond and dried tobacco, caused by the slight oxygenation of the wine as it ages.
 As red wine ages, you may notice more orchard and tree fruit notes, especially citrus.